google/clusterfuzzlite/docs/running_clusterfuzzlite.md

 all uppercase and use underscores (`_`) instead of hyphens (`-`).
 For example: the environment variable for `fuzz-seconds` is `FUZZ_SECONDS`.

-At this point you are ready to run ClusterFuzzLite on your specific CI system!
+At this point you are ready to run ClusterFuzzLite using your specific CI system!
 Follow the [subguide](#subguides) for your CI system to get started.

 ## Supported Continous Integration systems {#subguides}